Aromatherapy For Stress: How To Quickly Smell Your Stress Away

 About 2 million people in the United States have no sense of smell and some people have a very sensitive sense of smell.
 Allergic reactions to fragrances can result in hives, nausea, dizziness, headaches, itchy skin, eyes, and nose, runny nose, wheezing, coughing, difficulty breathing, sore throat, asthma attacks or asthma–like symptoms, and strange tastes in the mouth.
 Because of these difficulties, many workplaces have become scent-free.

-Beverly’s Hot Tips To Celebrating Fragrance Day:
+Beverly’s Hot Tips On How To Build Resilience With Aromatherapy For Stress Relief and Celebrating Fragrance Day:

 - Be aware of those who may have a fragrance sensitivity.
 If you have employees who have difficulty, ensure that you maintain good indoor air quality, discontinue the use of fragranced products, make any modifications to the workstation location or schedule to accommodate the person, provide an air purification system, and/or create a fragrance-free workplace policy.

-Use different smells to purposefully relax you, energize you or excite you.
+: Aromatherapy For Stress Relief: Use different smells to purposefully relax you, energize you or excite you.
 Citrus provides energy and lavender can help you to relax.
 You can buy room fresheners, candles and even incense to add that dash of fragrance.
 Click to tweet

 - Take a fragrance walk.
 Now is an excellent time to get out and notice the smells of spring such as the melting snow or the first flowers.